isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Applying e–Pedagogy and Blended Learning in the Primary and Secondary English Language Classrooms.md

 permalink: /elis/professional-learning/professional-learning-opportunities/primary-secondary/applying-epedagogy/
 description: ""
 third_nav_title: SkillsFuture for Educators
+variant: markdown
 ---
 ### Overview

-In the SFEd course on e-Pedagogy and Blended Learning (Proficient Level of Practice), you will:
+In the SFEd course on e-Pedagogy and Blended Learning, you will:

-*   actively inquire as a teacher of English Language (EL) into:
+*   actively inquire into:

-	*   your practice of harnessing technology effectively to foster active student learning in a blend of in-person and online learning contexts, and
+	*   your practice of harnessing educational technology effectively to foster active student learning in a blend of in-person and online learning contexts;
-	*   your design of lessons, and selection and use of information and communication technology tools in these contexts; and
+	*   your design of lessons, and the selection and use of educational technology tools in these contexts; and

-*   learn together with other participants to apply your learning about e-pedagogy and blended learning to promote active student learning in participatory, connected and reflective classrooms
+*   apply your learning about e-pedagogy and blended learning to promote active student learning in participatory, connected and reflective classrooms

 ### Levels of Practice and Learning Goals

 <img src="/images/proficient%205.png" style="width:70%">

+### Levels of Practice and Learning Goals

+<b><font color="#D35E71">Proficient</font></b>&nbsp;Level of Practice: Does independently

+*Select this course at the Proficient Level of Practice if you:*

+*   wish to have fundamental understanding of and become independent in your practice of harnessing educational technology to foster active student learning in a blend of in-person and online learning contexts;
+*    would like to be able to, on an ongoing basis, reflect on your practice of e-pedagogy and blended learning to improve student learning of EL; and
+*    plan to apply your learning of e-pedagogy and blended learning as you participate in the course.

 ### Course Structure